cutthroat78/Leaving-Cert-Computer-Science-Coursework-Project/README.md

     - [ ] Make Graphs of Above
   - [ ] Use the model to test hypotheses (such as answering 'what-if' type questions) and make future predictions by changing parameters within the game

-### Brief
+### Report

 - [ ] Meeting the Brief
 - [ ] Investigation and Plan
   - [ ] Investigation
     - [ ] Talk about Games I have looked at and how they didn't fit the requirement
   - [ ] Plan
-    - [ ] Talking about using Tic Tac Toe to reach both Basic Requirements
+    - [ ] Talking about using Tic Tac Toe to reach all Basic Requirements
-    - [ ] Talking about using Tic Tac Toe to reach both Advanced Requirements
+    - [ ] Talking about using Tic Tac Toe to reach all Advanced Requirements
 - [ ] Design
   - [ ] Flowchart
 - [ ] Implementation